wdwgonzales/CoSEM/README.md

 ### Overview
-The Corpus of Singapore English Messages (CoSEM) is a monitor corpus of online text messages collected between 2016 and 2022, compiled and managed by a group of scholars who share an interest in Colloquial Singapore English (CSE) research.
+The Corpus of Singapore English Messages (CoSEM) is a corpus of online text messages collected between 2016 and 2022, compiled and managed by a group of scholars who share an interest in Colloquial Singapore English (CSE) research.
 <br />

 #### Features